Chetan-Warad-CSYE6225/webapp/README.md

 This is a Node.js web application that utilizes Express, PostgreSQL, and Sequelize to provide a robust server environment.
 The application is configured with environment variables using `dotenv`.

-## Installation and Running the Application
+## Installation and Running the Application test

 1. Clone the repository :